-For many Janesville area students, The University of Wisconsin is located just southwest of the city-at the Center System's Rock County Campus.
-On a 50-acre site overlooking the Rock River, the campus currently includes the administration and student union building and the instructional areas building, which includes an outstanding library and a greenhouse among its facilities.
-Planning is now underway to provide additional space for Janesville's rapidly growing enrollment.
+For many students in the south central part of the state, The University of Wisconsin is located just a few miles from Janesville-at the Rock County Campus.
+An administration and student union building, and an instructional areas building which includes an outstanding library and greenhouse are located on a 50-acre site overlooking the Rock River.
+Tennis courts and a softball field were recently added to provide outdoor recreational facilities, and planning is underway to furnish additional space for the rapidly growing enrollment.

-The Center System's goal of meeting many academic needs is reflected in the Rock County curriculum which last year saw marked expansion both during the regular semesters and in the summer session.
-Many of the courses were offered in late afternoon and evening sessions to benefit adult and working students from the area.
+The Center System's goal of meeting many academic needs is reflected in the Rock County curriculum which last year expanded to 100 course offerings, many of which are scheduled in late afternoon and evening to benefit adult and working students.
+Another aspect of the concern for educational opportunity is the establishment by the campus of a special program of tutorial and financial aid for disadvantaged students.

-Dedicated to providing total educational opportunity, the Rock County Campus has created an extensive and varied activity program for its students.
-Campus audiences enjoy a full schedule of professional and collegiate performances each year, while a literary society and the student newspaper serve other creative bents.
-The Madrigal Singers, who annually provide the campus with holiday entertainment in the Elizabethan style, and the ski club are also popular campus groups.
+Rock County Campus students also enjoy a varied and extensive activity program.
+A lively fine arts and lecture series provides campus audiences with a full schedule of professional and collegiate performances, while a literary society and a student newspaper serve other creative bents.
+The Madrigal Singers, who annually delight the campus with holiday entertainment in Elizabethan style, and a ski club are among the popular groups on campus.